 .png)

 APPAM is pleased to offer complimentary webinars throughout the year.
 Below you can find a list of upcoming webinars, recent webinars with public recordings, and members-only archived webinar topics.
-You find recent webinar recordings on APPAM's YouTube channel and all recordings in your APPAM membership profile in the webinar library.
+You can find recent webinar recordings on APPAM's YouTube channel and all recordings in your APPAM membership profile in the webinar library.

 Don't see a topic that you were looking for?
 APPAM collects webinar proposals from active APPAM members throughout the year.
 If you have a timely and broadly appealing topic that you're interested in sharing, please see the webinar proposal section below.